Winning Pokemon Showdown

 An Interesting Convergence

-Jake, our Pokémon expert (with over 5000 hours?!), predicted almost identical strategies to our mathematical model.
+Jake, our Pokémon expert (with over 5000 hours?!), independently predicted nearly the same strategies as our model.

 Nash Equilibria in Team Selection

-When our best team (Heatran, Sylveon, Zapdos) faced our worst team (Garchomp, Heatran, Urshifu), the best team only won 50.5% of the time.1
+When our best team (Heatran, Sylveon, Zapdos) faced our worst team (Garchomp, Heatran, Urshifu), the best team only won 50.5% of the time.11 This is rock-paper-scissors at the team level.
+Just because Team A beats Team B and Team B beats Team C doesn’t necessarily mean Team A beats Team C. So no single team dominates.

 Challenges & Limitations

 Our biggest challenge was Pokémon’s randomness.
-With 16 possible damage rolls per move and multi-turn battles, we needed tons of simulations rather than pure expectimax trees to get reliable win rates.2
+With 16 possible damage rolls per move and multi-turn battles, we needed tons of simulations rather than pure expectimax trees for reliable win rates.22 We ultimately ran over 1 million simulations per matchup to account for all random outcomes — computationally intensive, but necessary for statistical significance.

 At first, Rillaboom was broken.
 It had no bad matchups (worst case: 50% win rate against itself).
 We added Zapdos and Garchomp to create actual counterplay.